Jan Ø. Jørgensen

-Jan Østergaard Jørgensen (born 31 December 1987) is a retired badminton player from Denmark who played for SIF (Skovshoved) in the Denmark badminton league.
+Jan Østergaard Jørgensen (born 31 December 1987) is a Danish retired badminton player who played for SIF (Skovshoved) in the national league.
 He won the men's singles title at the 2014 European Championships, and was the bronze medalist at the 2015 World Championships.
 He joined the Denmark winning team at the 2016 Thomas Cup in Kunshan, China.

 Career

-He won the European Championship title in 2014.
+Jørgensen won the European Championship title in 2014.
 He won the bronze medal at the 2008 European Badminton Championships and 2012 European Badminton Championships and the silver medal at the 2010 European Badminton Championships and 2016 European Badminton Championships.
 He won the Danish Championship title in 2012, 2013 and again in 2015 (Withdrawn due to injury in 2014).
 He was the runner up at 2009 China Open Super Series and won Denmark Open in 2010, French Open (badminton) in 2013, Indonesia Open (badminton) in 2014 and the invitational Copenhagen Masters in 2009, 2011 and 2012.
 In 2014, he became the first European male singles player to win the Indonesia Open.
-In March 2015 he reached the final of the All England Super Series, but lost against Chen Long, from China, 21-15, 17-21, 15-21.
+In March 2015 he reached the final of the All England Super Series, but lost against Chen Long, from China, 21–15, 17–21, 15–21.

 Personal life

-He is married to the Danish Handball player Stine Jørgensen and have twins together.
+Jørgensen is married to Danish handball player Stine Jørgensen and they have twins together.